 Media and social media relations are at the centre of reputational crisis management.
 The Foundation has a strong history of professional, accurate social media communication and has built healthy relationships with key media contacts over the years.
 The Foundation has a formal crisis communications strategy in place to monitor and assess issues as they relate to the Foundation's reputation.
-The adoption of a social media governance policy during the fiscal year has bolstered the mitigation strategy.
+The adoption of a social media governance policy, and, new this fiscal year, social media community guidelines and an operational policy, has bolstered the mitigation strategy.

-Reputational Risk: Partnerships, Relationships and Memberships
+Reputational Risk: Polarization and Politicization